adibka/RIZE/README.md

-# 🚀 **RIZE**: ***Regularized Imitation Learning via Distributional Reinforcement Learning***
+# 🚀 **RIZE**: ***Regularized Implicit Reward Inverse Reinforcement Learning via Distributional RL***

 ---

 ## 📖 Summary

-*RIZE* is a novel inverse reinforcement learning method that enhances implicit reward inverse RL by incorporating a squared temporal-difference regularizer with dynamically evolving targets, enabling more stable and flexible reward learning.
-It integrates distributional RL to capture richer return distributions, improving value function representation. ***RIZE*** achieves state-of-the-art results on challenging continuous control benchmarks in ***MuJoCo***, including expert-level performance on the ***Humanoid*** task with only three demonstrations.
+RIZE is a non-adversarial inverse reinforcement learning framework that unifies implicit reward regularization with distributional reinforcement learning.
+It extends IQ-Learn and LS-IQ by replacing fixed implicit reward targets with adaptive, learnable targets that evolve during training, constraining rewards to improve stability and prevent divergence.

+To capture richer return information, RIZE trains quantile-based distributional critics and uses their expectations for policy updates—preserving theoretical guarantees while improving robustness in high-dimensional control.
+This combination yields bounded critic values, more stable policy optimization, and better sample efficiency.

+On MuJoCo benchmarks, RIZE consistently outperforms strong baselines, achieving expert-level Humanoid performance with only three demonstrations—a setting where all baselines fail.
+Extensive ablations confirm that both adaptive regularization and distributional value functions are essential for its gains.

 ---